 There is a high potential of abuse when taking the opiate-derivative, leading to addiction.
 Even those who have legitimate pain issues can get hooked after taking more and more to achieve the desired effect.
 Consumption can be fatal for children, who may confuse the lollipop version for candy.

 Actiq ®, like all other opiates, has a high potential for abuse, leading to dependency.
 But others who have legitimate issues with pain can also develop a tolerance for the fast acting analgesic, requiring patients to take more and more of the drug to obtain the desired effect.
 As with all opioids, there have been reports of illicit street use where they are incorrectly known as “Morphine lollypops” or “perc-o-pops”.
 In order to curb misuse, many health insurers have begun to require preauthorization and/or quantity restrictions.

-The euphoric effects of Actiq make it and other Fentanyl derivatives staples on the illicit drug market.
+The euphoric effects make it and other Fentanyl derivatives staples on the illicit drug market.
 Fake prescriptions and theft are blamed for some of the illegal trade.

 Alcohol should not be used in combination with Actiq.
 People who have used an MAO inhibitor within the previous 14 days should also not take Actiq.

-Detoxing from Actiq can be a painful experience and should be done under medical supervision.
+Detoxing can be a painful experience and should be done under medical supervision.

 What's New at Waismann Method®

 Fentanyl Fuels Overdose Deaths to New Heights In 2021, drug-overdose deaths in the United States topped 100,000 for the first time in a calendar year.